WXBN (AM)

 WXBN (880 kHz) is a commercial AM radio station licensed to Sweetwater, Florida, and serving the Miami–Fort Lauderdale radio market.
 It is owned by iHeartMedia, Inc., and airs a black-oriented news format as an affiliate of the co-owned Black Information Network.

-880 AM is a United States clear-channel frequency reserved for Class A WCBS in New York City.
-WXBN uses a highly directional antenna array (8 towers) to prevent interference to WCBS's nighttime skywave signal.
+880 AM is a United States clear-channel frequency reserved for Class A station WHSQ in New York City.
+WXBN uses a highly directional antenna array (8 towers) to prevent interference to WHSQ's nighttime skywave signal.
 The transmitter is off the Tamiami Trail (U.S. Route 41) in Everglades, Florida.

 History

 Florida City Radio

 A construction permit was granted to Florida City Radio by the Federal Communications Commission (FCC) on February 18, 2008, to start this station.
 The call letters WZAB were issued on July 15, 2008.
 But the station did not go on the air until Salem Communications began its local marketing agreement (LMA) with Florida City Radio to operate the station.

 WZAB made its debut on October 7, 2008, airing a business talk radio format as "880 The Biz".
 Florida City Radio soon sold the station to Salem outright for $1.4 million.